What is Third Party Risk Management?

-Third Party Risk Management Is Critical
+Why is Third Party Risk Management Important?

 Take cybersecurity as one example.
 Today, companies rely on vendors to perform mission-critical business processes like email or billing management, so the security of those vendors is a paramount concern.
 Too many companies, however, still establish the vendor relationship first and perform the security risk assessment later.